By LARRY VAUGHT

 “Even with rock, paper, scissors and stuff like that, he likes it all,” she said.

-Potts recalled a beach vacation trip where her great aunt and uncle went to a Pilates class and her and Willis went also.
+Potts recalled an Australian vacation where her great aunt and uncle went to a few Pilates classes in Chatswood Sydney, and her and Willis went also.

 “He went on opposite side of me and got so into this class.
 It was a lot of older women and it was like this white-haired woman was bending like crazy and Derek was getting so frustrated because she was so flexible compared to him,” Potts said.